jijihohococo/ichi-orm/README.md

 # Ichi ORM

-<p>Ichi ORM is aimed to be the fast performance and secure database ORM for PHP with simple usage.</p>
+<p>Ichi ORM aims to be a fast, secure database ORM for PHP that is simple to use.</p>

 ## License